Debt Recovery Agency: Collection, Recovery, or Enforcement?

 What does a debt recovery agency do?

 A UK debt recovery agency runs amicable commercial collection: demand letters, phone follow-up, dispute classification, and settlement processing.
 The agency typically does not adjudicate disputes, does not issue proceedings, and does not enforce judgments.
-Those are tier two and tier three activities handled by solicitors and court officers.

 How much do debt recovery agents charge?